alfie-ns/2003-CW/README.md

 - When you use the pu.sh script, you can just do `./git/pu.sh` in the root directory
 - The pu.sh script automatically pulls latest changes from main branch before pushing local changes
+- There's also a push.bat script; just run 'push' in git/

 ## DANGEROUS COMMANDS